Distributional Instrumental Variable Method: Real-world applications

 There are also data available from more than 400 environments involving interventions on hidden genes (meaning that we do not have access to the information about the instrument), which can be used for prediction evaluation.
 Among these environments, we select $50$ in which the distribution of the $10$ observed genes has the largest energy distance \citep{rizzo2016energy_dist} from their distribution in the pooled training data, indicating larger distribution shifts compared to the training data.

-In the following two sections, we investigate the generalisability under unseen interventions using the estimated models for prediction and the stability of the models fitted on different sets of training environments.
-We train DIV and engression for $20000$ epochs each, while all other benchmark methods use their default tuning parameters.
-DeepIV results are excluded from the analysis due to frequent occurrences of \texttt{NA} values, making the estimates unreliable.
+In the following two sections, we evaluate the models in terms of their generalizability to unseen interventions and their stability across different training subsets.
+DIV and engression are trained for $20000$ epochs each, while all other benchmark methods use their default tuning parameters.
+DeepIV results are excluded due to frequent occurrences of \texttt{NA} values, making the estimates unreliable.